Nerwyn/android-tv-card/README.md

 By default the slider calls the `media_player.volume_set` service, with `entity_id` set to `slider_id` and `volume_level` set to the slider value.

 You can change this by creating a custom action for `slider`.
-Set the value which you wish to set using the slider to `VALUE`.
+Set the value which you wish to set using the slider to `'{{ VALUE }}'`.

 ```yaml
 custom_actions: